dh-tech/undate-python/README.md

 **undate** is a python library for working with uncertain or partially known dates.

 > [!WARNING]
-> This is alpha software and is not yet feature complete!
+> This is beta software and is not yet feature complete!
 Use with caution and give us feedback.
-> Currently `undate` supports parsing and formatting dates in ISO8601, some portions of EDTF (Extended Date Time Format), and parsing and conversion for dates in Hebrew Anno Mundi and Islamic Hijri calendars
+> Currently `undate` supports parsing and formatting dates in ISO8601, some
+> portions of EDTF (Extended Date Time Format), and parsing and conversion for dates in Hebrew Anno Mundi and Islamic Hijri calendars.

-*Undate was initially created as part of a [DH-Tech](https://dh-tech.github.io/) hackathon in November 2022.*
+_Undate was initially created as part of a [DH-Tech](https://dh-tech.github.io/) hackathon in November 2022._

-* * *
+---

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.11068867.svg)](https://doi.org/10.5281/zenodo.11068867)
 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)